by Santorini Dave • Updated: October 3, 2018

 - Siegfried & Roy’s Secret Garden and Dolphin Habitat includes white tiger and lion cubs as well as a pool of bottlenose dolphins.

-- The Spa & Salon features a wide variety of rejuvenation treatments, including yoga classes poolside and and “among the dolphins” in an underwater viewing area.
+- The Spa & Salon features a wide variety of rejuvenation treatments, including yoga classes poolside and “among the dolphins” in an underwater viewing area.

 - The Mirage shares a free shuttle train with the Treasure Island resort next door.